-On March 10, 2021, the EU Sustainable Finance Disclosure Regulation (SFDR) will come into force.
+On March 10, 2021, the EU Sustainable Finance Disclosure Regulation (SFDR) came into force.
 The SFDR – which forms part of the broader EU action plan for sustainable finance – is aimed at promoting disclosures related to sustainability issues.
 The overall goal is to enable investors to compare the sustainability characteristics of different financial products.
-Under the SFDR, financial market participants will have to ensure that they integrate sustainability risks into their investment processes and inform customers of the sustainability-related details of their products.
+Under the SFDR, financial market participants have to ensure that they integrate sustainability risks into their investment processes and inform customers of the sustainability-related details of their products.
 What do the new rules mean for financial professionals day-to-day?

-By mid-March, financial professionals and companies must comply with several of the key provisions of the SFDR, including mandatory disclosures around a host of sustainability-related issues.
+Financial professionals and companies must comply with several of the key provisions of the SFDR, including mandatory disclosures around a host of sustainability-related issues.
 Some businesses, however, are struggling to understand the new rules.

 Towards sustainable finance